ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 MeiliSearch, an open source search engine, to provide fast and relevant search capabilities for your application's data.

-By completing the folowing steps, you can effectively enable and use PyMeilisearch as a search engine for multi-version documentation in your project.
+By completing the following steps, you can effectively enable and use PyMeilisearch as a search engine for multi-version documentation in your project.

 #.
 Use ``ansys-sphinx-theme>=0.9`` for building the documentation in your project.

 #.
-Include the following lines in the conf.py file:
+Include the following lines in the ``conf.py`` file:

    .. code-block:: python